 Utility Description and brief procedure Page BIOS Setup If the system does not have a diskette drive, or the drive is disabled or misconfigured, use Setup to enable it.
-Or, you can move the CMOS jumper on the server board from the default setting (Protect CMOS memory) to the Clear setting; this will allow most server configurations to boot.
+35 Or, you can move the CMOS jumper on the server board from the default setting (Protect CMOS memory) to the Clear setting; this will allow most server configurations to boot.
 For the procedure to do this, see the section "CMOS Jumper" in Chapter 5 in this manual.
 Then run the SSU to configure the server.
 System Setup Utility (SSU) Use for extended system configuration of onboard resources and add-in boards, and for viewing the system event log, setting boot device priority, or setting system security options.
-57 The SSU may be run from either the Server Configuration CD or from a DOS-bootable diskette.
+50 The SSU may be run from either the Server Configuration CD or from a DOS-bootable diskette.
 Information entered via the SSU overrides information entered via BIOS Setup.
 EMP Console Use to access and monitor the server remotely.
-68 FRUSDR Load Utility Use to update the Field Replacement Unit (FRU), Sensor Data Record (SDR), and Desktop Management Interface (DMI) flash components.
-BIOS Update Utility Use to update the BIOS or recover from a corrupted BIOS update.
-Firmware Update Utility Use to update BMC flash ROM.
-88 Using the Adaptec SCSI Utility Use to configure or view the settings of the SCSI host adapters and onboard SCSI devices in the server.
-89
+62 FRUSDR Load Use to update the Field Replacement Unit (FRU), Sensor Data Rec Utility Use to update the Field Replacement Unit (FRU), Sensor Data Rec and Desktop Management Interface (DMI) flash components.
+75 BIOS Update Use to update the BIOS or recover from a corrupted BIOS update.
+Utility 79 Firmware Update Use to update BMC flash ROM.
+Utility 82 Using the Adaptec SCSI Utility Use to configure or view the settings of the SCSI host adapters and onboard SCSI devices in the server.
+83